Note: There is a lot of background noise in this video.

 Children demonstrate a willingness to participate in new experiences and confidently engage in risktaking.

-- Remain available for the child during play; use reassuring cues to encourage the child to explore
+- Strategies for interaction (16-24 months): Remain available for the child during play; use reassuring cues to encourage the child to explore

 Approaches to Learning